 Tinea Versicolor Rash

-They can, however, appear anywhere on the body, including the face.
+Patches can appear anywhere on the body, including the face.
 The rash may be dry and itchy, and be multi-colored, including patches of red, pink, brown, or tan.
 In fact, “versicolor” means variation in color.
 Most commonly affecting teenagers and young adults, the condition improves during cool weather, and worsens with heat and humidity.

 Diagnosis And Treatment